Opening Times

 Why is there a gap or out-of-pocket fee?

 First a few facts: Medicare rebates are an amount paid by the Australian Government to patients to subsidise them to see their General Practitioner (GP).
-Bulk-billing is where a GP accepts your Medicare rebate as payment in full for the service they provide.
+Bulk billing is where a GP accepts your Medicare rebate as payment in full for the service they provide.

 GPs are specialist primary care doctors who have gone through extensive training, first in hospital and then in the community, to become Fellows of the Royal Australian College of General Practitioners.
 They are not salaried by Government or Medicare and do not receive benefits such as annual leave, sick leave or superannuation.
 Only around 13% of junior doctors now choose to go into General Practice, whereas it used to be around 50%.
 A large shortfall is looming as older GPs retire.